 Northwestern University 2006

 Tsinghua University 2002

 Awards and honors

 My research expertise is Integrated Computational Materials Engineering.
 I offer RHD projects in following areas: (1) Computational materials designs for metallic alloys (e.g., in 3D printing applications).
 (2) Two-dimensional smart nano materials for actuation applications.
-(3) Molecular transport in nanochannels for energy storage applications.
+(3) Ion and Molecular transport in nanochannels for energy storage applications.